durrantlab/autogrow4/tutorial/tutorial.md

         mpi4py can be downloaded via conda/pip.
 It can be conda installed using the command: conda install -c anaconda mpi4py

-    AutoGrow has been tested using mpi4py version 3.0.1
+    AutoGrow4 has been tested using mpi4py version 3.0.1

-    AutoGrow reqires mpi4py version 2.1.0 and higher.
+    AutoGrow4 reqires mpi4py version 2.1.0 and higher.
 To check version:
         1) open a python window.
         2) enter into the window:
             >>> import mpi4py